kadillat/Monster-Tamer/README.md

 Backspace/ESC	               Cancel / go back
 </pre>
 ## **Installation**
-1. Extract files as a folder
+1. Extract ZIP
+2. Open Monster-Tamer-main folder
-2. Open Monster Tamer.exe
+3. Open Monster Tamer folder
+4. Open main.py with Python
+   (if that does not work, try to open with visual studio code (trust author) and open from there)

 ## **Plans for the full version**
 <li>Monster stat screens and details</li>